-In addition to her work through the Williamson Street Art Center, Sharon has brought communities together through other public art activity.
+In addition to her work through the Williamson Street Art Center and as a community artist, Sharon’s work as an arts administrator and as an arts ambassador has brought communities together through various public art projects and activities.

 2015 “Loved and Missed Every Day” Community Art Initiative was organized by Sharon following the police killing of unarmed 19 year old Willy Street neighbor Tony Robinson.
-The resulting mural, mosaic and pavement painting celebrate Tony’s life and those of other young neighbors who fell through violence.
+The resulting mural, mosaic and pavement painting at the rear of the Social Justice Center – 1202 Williamson St – celebrate Tony’s life and those of other young neighbors who died through violence.
 Their families chose to include them, shown in happy times – skateboarding / playing guitar / sitting on the porch.
 Although the art depicts real people who died too young, it shows these beloved neighbors engaged in activities in which any of us and/or any of our Willy St neighbors, might also be engaged.
 Many of the friends and family members of the young people – loved and missed everyday – spent hours working alongside community artists in the creation of the art.

 In 2014, the City of Madison Arts administrator asked Sharon if she would lead pavement painting projects in four diverse neighborhoods to pilot the newly adopted pavement painting ordinance.
 Sharon lead neighborhood pavement painting projects with Allied Drive, Northside, Leopold, and Meadowridge communities.

-2013 Madison / Tepatitlan Sister City International Artist Exchange
+2013 – current Madison / Tepatitlan Sister City International Artist Exchange

-Upon joining the Madison/Tepa Sister City Committee, the committee sent Sharon to Tepa to represent Madison, by creating a mural at a local grade school.
-Members of the Mexico Tepa Sister City committee and families of students at the school housed and fed Sharon.
+When the Madison/Tepa Sister City Committee began in 2013, the Madison committee sent Sharon to Tepa to represent Madison, by creating a mural at a local grade school.
+Members of the Tepa committee and families of students at the school housed and fed Sharon.
 The following summer, an artist from Tepa painted a mural in Madison – a project Sharon helped organize.
 The artist exchange continued – and expanded – with four Madison artists painting a mural with a high school in Tepa in early 2020, right before the COVID shut down.

 2012 Marquette Neighborhood Arts Initiative was started by Sharon to bring more art and community engagement to Willy Street and the Marquette neighborhood.
 She collaborated with her local neighborhood association in an ambitious $100,000 campaign that resulted in: